1. About co-dydramol

 Common side effects

 Common side effects happen in more than 1 in 100 people.
-Tell your doctor if the side effects bother you or don't go away.
+Tell your doctor if the side effects bother you or do not go away.
 Common side effects include:

 - feeling sleepy